ImageMagick/Usage-Markdown/transform/index.md

 This will mathematically calculate and return the value of *PI*, though this value is available as the built-in variable '`pi`'.

 You can generate random numbers.
-For example to generate a integer between -5 and 10 inclusive.
+For example to generate an integer between -5 and 10 inclusive.
 Here I use the "`info:`" equivalent to the "`identify`" command.

 ~~~{data-capture-out="fx_rand.txt"}